I

 does the possibility - or even the actuality - of making a different

 promise, for example, free us from determinism?
-Choice X is fully
+That's because

 causally determined.
-The reason why X, rather than not-X, is chosen,
+The reason why x, rather than not-x,

 You

-than to do X, that's all that matters.
-In other words, that choice
+all that matters.
+In other words, that choice itself determines

-itself determines the freedom of the will; regardless of the fact
+the freedom of the will; regardless of the fact that both x and

 Predicting